openstack-archive/fuel-specs/specs/8.0/openstack-config-change.rst

    options after cloud is deployed
  * User is provided with interface (CLI + API calls) to modify OpenStack options before cloud is deployed
- * New test cases are executed succesfully
+ * New test cases are executed successfully
  * The testing report is provided

 ----------